alisha2213/heterogeneous-log-ids/README.md

-# heterogeneous-log-ids

-## Heterogeneous Log-Based Intrusion Detection System
+# Heterogeneous Log-Based Intrusion Detection System

 A hybrid intrusion detection pipeline that fuses structured network traffic features with unstructured log text, compresses the combined representation through a deep autoencoder, and classifies attacks using a stacked ensemble of tree-based and linear models.